goonpug/goonpug/README.md

 Stats
 -----

-The GoonPUG plugin will sync players' statistics (including RWS) with the http://goonpug.com/ web server.
+The GoonPUG plugin can optionally sync players' statistics (including RWS) with the goonpug-web backend.

 Notes